grafana/tempo/example/tk/readme.md

 k3d image import grafana/tempo:latest --cluster tempo
 ```

 Next either deploy the microservices or the single binary.
+You can also use tanka [inline environments](https://tanka.dev/inline-environments) to deploy Tempo with either of the two.

 ### Microservices
 The microservices deploy of Tempo is fault tolerant, high volume, independently scalable.
 This jsonnet is in use by